 - While basic parts and accessories can have better margins than bikes, many better quality parts and accessories do not.
 Garmin computers and accessories are 25-29%.
 Shimano parts are 28-35%.
 While a basic generic tube might provide a shop with 60% margin, a better quality tube will often be under 40% .
 The same holds true across many accessory categories.

 - I’ve often heard that, “Bike shops don’t make money selling bikes.
 Service is where the money is at.”
 Service categories are important to our success and bike margins are as tight as I have ever seen them.
 However, we need to sell bikes in order to provide service departments and bike fitting services at the level people expect.
-Bike shops are called “bike shops” because we sell bikes.
+Bike shops are called “bike shops” because they sell bikes and are dependent on bike sales to exist.

 Economics and Other Reasons Why Our Service Offerings Can’t Support Themselves